Peripheral artery disease and intermittent claudication

 - ABI 0.40 to 0.90.
 ABI measurements below 0.90 are considered abnormal.
 Measurements from 0.40 to 0.90 indicate mild-to-moderate impairment and symptoms such as leg pain.

 - ABI less than 0.40.
 ABI measurements below 0.40 indicate very severe blockage in the leg arteries (critical limb ischemia) and a risk for gangrene.
-Patients should take precautions to avoid foot injuries, which can increase the risk for non-healing wounds and gangrene.
+People should take precautions to avoid foot injuries, which can increase the risk for non-healing wounds and gangrene.

 The ABI test is often followed by a treadmill test to find out how exercise affects the blood flow in your extremities.
 The treadmill test is also useful for determining the severity of the pain while walking and assessing the effectiveness of treatments.